-Sales and operating income by business segment:
+Sales and operating income (loss) by business segment:

-The following tables contain sales and operating income results by business segment for the three months ended March 31, 2022 and 2021.
+The following tables contain sales and operating income (loss) results by business segment for the three and six months ended June 30, 2022 and 2021.
 Refer to the section entitled "Performance by Business Segment" later in MD&A for additional discussion concerning 2022 versus 2021 results, including Corporate and Unallocated.
 Refer to Note 16 for additional information on business segments.